philchuang/MvvmCommandWirer/README.md

 Wiring up Commands in MVVM apps is painful, because you'll often have 4 discrete blocks of code relating to a single command:

 1. The Command property on the ViewModel
-2. A Func<bool> or Predicate<T> which is referenced by Command.CanExecute
+2. A Func&lt;bool&gt; or Predicate&lt;T&gt; which is referenced by Command.CanExecute
-3. An Action or Action<T> which is referenced by Command.Execute
+3. An Action or Action&lt;T&gt; which is referenced by Command.Execute
-4. Instantiation and Initialization code which instantiates the Command and links it to the CanExecute/Execute delegates
+4. Instantiation and Initialization code which instantiates the Command and links it to the CanExecute/Execute delegates, and sets up relations to other properties.

-While the first 3 blocks can be located contigiously (and thus easier to find/maintain), the initialization code is often all done in the constructor, or in a class-wide initialization method.
+While the first 3 blocks can be located contiguously (and thus easier to find/maintain), the Instantiation & Initialization code is often all done in the constructor, or in a class-wide initialization method.

+This may be a minor annoyance to most, but it really bugs me - because I like to have all code that's related to each other located grouped together in the source code.
+I don't like having to jump back and forth inside of a many-hundreds-of-lines file - it takes a lot more concentration and effort while developing.

+Plus, a the instantiation code is very often simple repetitive plumbing code.
+Why not try to automate it?

 For instance:

+For example, let's say I have a ViewModel with 2 Commands, Foo and Bar:

 	// 1.
 Command Property
 	public ICommand FooCommand { get; private set; }